ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 # s390x instance profiles
 {: #vs-profiles}

+The IBM Cloud LinuxONE Virtual Server for VPC (s390x architecture) is deprecated.
+As of 28 February 2026, you can't create new instances.
+Existing instances are supported until 20 February 2027.
+Any instances that still exist on that date will be deleted.
+You can migrate to an on-premises deployment model.
+For more information, see [Linux on IBM Z and LinuxONE](https://www.ibm.com/docs/en/linux-on-systems?topic=linux-z-linuxone).
+For more information, see the [Service deprecation announcement](/docs/vpc?topic=vpc-ichpcs_deprecated_anmt).
+{: deprecated}

 You can use s390x instance profiles to provision virtual server instances and you can select from three families of profiles: Balanced, Compute, and Memory.
 IBM Z or LinuxONE (s390x processor architecture) is a uniquely secure and scalable architecture that provides dedicated CPU core, memory, and I/O channel to better manage your high-performance workloads.
 {: shortdesc}